 |The Benjamin Skulnick Scholarship|

-Harvey and Janet Skulnick established the fund in loving memory of their son, who died while conducting research in 2006.
-The fund honors his life and recognizes the importance Kellogg Biological Station had on Ben as a student.
+Harvey and Janet Skulnick established the fund in loving memory of their son, Benjamin, who died in 2006 while conducting research in Florida.
+The fund honors his life and recognizes the importance that summers spent at the Kellogg Biological Station had on Ben when he was an undergraduate at MSU.